Selling Guide: How to Sell Your Property in Marbella

 How payment is made:

-- Banker's drafts (recommended): The most common and secure method.
-The buyer transfers money to their Spanish bank account, and the bank issues drafts in your name.
-Once issued, the money is blocked for you.
+• Banker's drafts (recommended): the most common and secure method.
+The buyer transfers the money to their Spanish bank account, and the bank issues drafts in your name.
+Once issued, the money is blocked in your favour.

-Sometimes multiple drafts are needed — one for the seller, one for the bank if a mortgage needs cancelling, and one for agent fees that are deducted from the purchase price.
+Sometimes multiple drafts are needed — one for the seller, one for the bank if a mortgage needs to be cancelled, and one for agency fees deducted from the purchase price.

 Registration:

 The title deed is automatically sent from the notary to the Land Registry.
-Updating the registry takes about a month.
-Your lawyer usually handles this and later provides a copy of the updated registry.
+Updating the registry usually takes about a month.
+Your lawyer normally handles this and later provides you with a copy of the updated record.

 10. Taxes and Costs for Sellers

-Understanding your financial obligations as a seller is essential for planning.
+Understanding your financial obligations as a seller is essential for proper planning.

 Costs paid by the seller:

-- Real estate agency fees: The seller pays the agent commission
+• Real estate agency fees: the seller pays the agent's commission

-- Plusvalía municipal: A local tax based on the increase of the land's cadastral value and the years you owned the property.
-Usually not a significant amount.
+• Plusvalía municipal: a local tax based on the increase in the cadastral value of the land and the number of years you owned the property.
+It is usually not a significant amount.

 Capital Gains Tax: